Being vulnerable in a relationship quotes

 Maybe these things happened when you were a child and you didn’t have the experience or perspective to deal with them back then but you do now.
 The key to remember is that you have tremendous strength and power to heal from your past wounds, and more importantly, to not repeat them.

-Re framing to change your beliefs about relationships
+Re framing to change your beliefs about relationships and feeling vulnerable

 One of the ways that I heal old wounds is by a technique called “re framing.”
 Reframing is a way of going back mentally to a past “hurt” and changing your perception about your experience.